The Witcher (video game): Localization

 All the female portrait cards shown after Geralt's "sexual conquests" were censored ("retouched to a more modest standard") for the U.S. release version.
 The in-game dryad was also reskinned, so her hair covered more of her body in this release.
 Some of the previously censored content, such as the romance cards, were uncensored for the Enhanced Edition.

 Some dialogue between characters is shortened in the non-Polish-language versions.
 Lead designer Michal Madej has disputed claims by fans that this was due to the sometimes crude language, but that the decision to edit down dialogue occurred because of production-related concerns in game development.
 Proofreader Martin Pagan noticed this shortened version during his work, and writer Sande Chen confirmed that it was not due to censorship.
 Fans have theorized that it may have been done for voice acting cost savings, especially since much of the vulgar language has been retained.

 Publication

-On 31 August 2006, Atari Europe announced they would publish and distribute the game in Europe and Asian territories.
+On 31 August 2006, Atari Europe announced they would publish and distribute the game in Western Europe and Asian territories.
 A North American publishing and distribution deal with fellow subsidiary Atari, Inc. was later announced on 5 February 2007.
+CD Projekt self-published the game throughout Central and Eastern Europe, including Poland.